Justin Bieber & Hailey Baldwin’s Wedding Will Be Crazy Religious With ‘Pastor Friends’ In South Carolina

 Justin Bieber and Hailey Baldwin’s wedding plans are all their fans can talk about.
-The 25-year-old singing superstar and his 22-year-old wife may have tied the knot in a low-key courthouse last year, but their marriage is set to be marked via a full-blown wedding.
+The 25-year-old singing superstar and his 22-year-old wife may have tied the knot in a low-key courthouse ceremony last year, but their marriage is set to be marked via a full-blown wedding.

 Justin’s father has spoken to TMZ regarding the plans, with words that seemed to suggest that religion was going to factor into the nuptials on a whole other level.